Due before the start of lecture on March 3, 2026.

 In your Problem8 class, implement a method with the following header

-public static int[] intersect(int[] a1, int[] a2)
+public static int[] union(int[] a1, int[] a2)

 It should take two arrays of integers a1 and a2, and it should use